Anthony Kleanthous: Medical

 Kleanthous partnered with Toshiba Medical Systems (now Canon Medical) to form the first medical imaging academy in the UK and announced a further learning facility due to open in 2020 at Glasgow Caledonian University.
 He owns several medical scanning and diagnostics companies trading under the brand of TIC Health and operates a £10 million+ fleet of over a dozen high tech mobile scanning relocatables which are deployed in hospitals around the UK under the brand of TIC Mobile.
 In 2017 he opened “The Imaging Centre” at The Hive which cost nearly £8 million and is the most advanced sports medical scanning unit in Europe.
 In keeping with his philosophy of the best being available to everyone, this centre is open to the local community as well as providing high performance imaging for elite athletes.
-In 2019, the centre successfully supported the Royal Free Hospital to help reduce a list in difficult oncology scans.
-In the same year TIC Health also acquired Cardio Direct and Cooper Health in Harley Street and now provides cardiac screening services for the FA as well as Premier and Football League clubs.
+In 2019, the centre successfully supported the Royal Free Hospital to help reduce a waiting list in difficult oncology scans.
+In the same year TIC Health also acquired Cardio Direct and Cooper Health in Harley Street and now provides cardiac screening services for the FA as well as Premier League and Football League clubs.